adrnl1ne/DLS_Banking_App/README.md

    - Use Minikube locally for development.
    - Optionally deploy to a free/low-cost Kubernetes cluster (e.g., DigitalOcean) for the final demo.

----

-## Why This Works for 10 ECTS

-- **Reduced Scope**: Only core banking features (no email service, admin GUI, or third-party logins).
-- **Simplified Tech**: SQLite instead of PostgreSQL, file logging instead of ELK, no monitoring unless time allows.
-- **Minimal Frontend**: Basic React app with a few screens.
-- **Team Size Fit**: Each person owns one microservice (or frontend), with one handling DevOps—workload is balanced.
-- **Time Feasible**: ~60-75 hours per person aligns with 10 ECTS, assuming a semester of 12-14 weeks.

-This version still meets all requirements (4 microservices, C# backend, Python fraud detection, RabbitMQ, Kubernetes, REST + GraphQL, logging for fraud), but it’s stripped down to be achievable by a group of 4 in a semester.
-Let me know if you’d like to tweak it further!